 1) Don’t move the stove anymore.
 Old wires can break while the power is still on.

 2) Now turn the power off at the breaker panel if you didn’t do so yet.
 Test and make sure you really did turn the right breaker off.

-3) Now that the power is off remove the wire from the stove/oven.
+3) Now that the power is off, remove the wire from the stove/oven.

 4) OK, so now you want to start mounting your new 50 amp outlet to the wall.
 Make sure you will be mounting it low enough so that the stove/oven can be pushed up to the wall.

 You will want to cut back the wire so you don’t have a ton of wire hanging out.
-Now it’s either you will be using a surface mount or a recessed box with a outlet.
+Now it’s either you will be using a surface mount or a recessed box with an outlet.
 See the below pictures.

-OK now that you got the outlet on it’s way you’ll need to install the power cord on that new stove.
-This picture by it self should tell you everything.
+OK, now that you got the outlet on its way you’ll need to install the power cord on that new stove.
+This picture by itself should tell you everything.